Ashar2shahid/BlockChain-Hub/README.md

 # Further Cleaning

-All of the data is now available on our [GCP buckets](https://storage.googleapis.com/ethereum-bigdata/) which is public at the moment. to access any file, you can just append the key to the base url above.
+All of the data is now available on our [GCP buckets](https://storage.googleapis.com/ethereum-bigdata/) which is public at the moment.
+To access any file, you can just append the key to the base url above.

 Since the data originates from a blockchain which is immutabale by nature there is non existant human errors in the data since it is all generated by the EVM.
 There are some value which are null like in `receipt_contract_address` of the `transactions` table indicating that this transaction is not a contract creation.
 In such a scenario, we decided to keep the values null instead of assigning a default value since, that would be considered an address(while its not).